Chapter 3 Data Acquisition

 3.1 Employee Surveys

-When it comes to acquiring data about employee attitudes, behaviors, and feelings, the employee survey is perhaps one of the most common (if not the most common) tools.
 If you’re unfamiliar with employee surveys, simply put, they consist of some number of items (e.g., questions) to which employees are asked to respond.
 Survey items can be open-ended (e.g., “Please describe our onboarding experience.”) or close-ended with fixed response options (e.g., “I am satisfied with my job.”
-[1 = Strongly Disagree, 5 = Strongly Agree]), and they can vary in length, ranging from shorter yet more frequent pulse surveys to longer yet less frequent annual engagement surveys.
-Further, surveys can be used to deploy multi-item measures of multi-faceted and nuanced concepts (i.e., constructs) such as engagement and organizational citizenship behaviors.
+[1 = Strongly Disagree, 5 = Strongly Agree]).
+Surveys can vary in length, ranging from shorter yet more frequent pulse surveys to longer yet less frequent annual engagement surveys.
+They can also vary in scope and specificity; for example, organizations can use exit surveys to understand outgoing employees’ thoughts, feelings, and attitudes regarding the organization, including why they decided to leave the organization (if voluntary).
+Further, surveys can be used to deploy multi-item measures of multi-faceted and nuanced concepts (i.e., constructs) such as work engagement, job security, incivility, and organizational citizenship behaviors.

-The quality of the data acquired using an employee survey depends largely on the quality of the survey content (e.g., quality of item writing), the appropriateness of the survey for the target population, and respondents’ motivation (or lack thereof) for taking the survey.
+The quality of the data acquired using an employee survey depends largely on the quality of the survey content (e.g., quality of item writing, survey length), the appropriateness of the survey for the target population, and respondents’ motivation (or lack thereof) for taking the survey.
 To learn more about writing high-quality items, avoiding common pitfalls, and other design and administration considerations, I recommend checking out the Google re:Work guide for developing and administering employee surveys, as it distills many best practices into a user-friendly and efficient format.
 Below, I list some potential advantages and disadvantages of using employee surveys for data acquisition.

 Advantages: